Paying for Senior Living with No Money

-Another option is to seek assistance from your state's agency in the the National Association of Area Agencies on Aging.
-This government program helps seniors access the local financial assistance services available to them.
+Another option is to seek assistance from your state's agency in the the National Association of Area Agencies on Aging

 As with assisted living described above, long-term care insurance, life insurance, veterans benefits and reverse mortgages can also pay for nursing home care.

 Can I Be Kicked Out of My Assisted Living Community or Nursing Home if I Can't Pay?